daniel-portnof/socal-cabezon-larval-index/README.md

 # socal-cabezon-larval-index
 Using sdmTMB to derive a larval abundance index from CalCOFI data to be compared with existing federal stock metrics for cabezon in Southern California.

+*NOTE:* You will need to download the `Cab_SCS_BC_STAR/` folder, `cabezon_calcofi_data.csv`, and `calcofi_bottle_data.csv` into your working directory to run the scripts.

-### Notes (04-15-2026):
+### Notes (04-22-2026):
-- `cabezon_primary_analysis.Rmd` is typically the most up-to-date file.
+- Currently working from `cabezon_constrained_model.Rmd` and `cabezon_environmental_analysis.Rmd`.

-- The analysis roughly runs as follows
+- `cabezon_constrained_model.Rmd` roughly runs as follows:
-  1. Check STAR output plots
+  0. Setup and check STAR output plots
-  2. CalCOFI data import and QA/QC
+  1. CalCOFI data import and QA/QC
-  3. Visualization of patterns in observed data
+  2. Data cuts and visualization of observed patterns
-  4. Model construction and comparison
+  3. Model construction and comparison
-  5. Derive abundance index
+  4. Residual checks and derive abundance index
-  6. Test against STAR outputs via CCF
+  5. Test against STAR outputs via CCF
-  7. Regression analysis on significant correlation(s)
+  6. Regression analysis on significant correlation(s)
 - Currently, there are no major patterns detected.
 The strongest result is a weak (and biologically implausible) negative relationship between larval abundance and recruitment metrics, in which recruitment metrics *lead* abundance by one year.
-This is likely spurious.
+This is spurious.
-  - It is also worth noting that the indices used for comparison are drawn only on the discrete CalCOFI station locations rather than the entire interpolated spatial field.
-While this does artificially reduce uncertainty in the resulting indices, it is an exercise intended only for the sake of initial comparisons.
-If a relationship is detected, further examination will be needed against the models' full spatial predictions.
-- Next steps will be to further investigate any relationship between novel indices and SSB and to validate best-fit models against environmental covariates.
+- Further investigation also reveals little to no relationship between larval abundance indices and SSB.
+- Curious if a finer-grade data source on adult cabezon abundance (e.g., catch if there was a strong enough dataset) would track better with these indices.

+- `cabezon_environmental_analysis.Rmd` is checking for how oceanographic data collected via CalCOFI bottle samples (`bottle_data.csv`) relates to larval presence/absence (using the same manta net tow data `cabezon_calcofi_data.csv`) and positive density.
+It roughly runs as follows:
+  1. Setup and data import & QA/QC
+  2. Join and standardize bottle and larval data
+  3. Run candidate presence/absence GLMMs and compare (station/location as random effect)
+  4. Run candidate presence/absence sdm's and compare
+  5. Refit best models with hurdle component
+  6. Check summaries and residuals

 ## Repository Contents

 | File / Folder | Description |